Westminster Abbey Entry Tickets

 A grasp of the practical details makes a visit to this busy working church run more smoothly:

-- Use the included multimedia guide.
-Admission includes a multimedia guide in 14 languages plus British Sign Language, narrated in English by the actor Jeremy Irons.
+- Use the included multimedia guide: Admission includes a multimedia guide in English, French, Spanish, Italian and German.

-- Plan for accessibility.
-Step-free entry is available at the west front, a lift in the Weston Tower reaches the galleries, and assistance dogs are welcome, though the Abbey has no parking and only limited Blue Badge bays nearby.
+- Plan for accessibility: Step-free entry is available at the west front, a lift in the Weston Tower reaches the galleries, and assistance dogs are welcome.
+The Abbey has no parking and only limited Blue Badge bays nearby.

 How long is the queue to get into Westminster Abbey?